Battle of Chochiwon: Fight at Chonui

 North Korean forces, meanwhile, flanked the American positions under cover of fog.
 The Koreans passed around the Americans' right flank and attacked the mortar positions in the rear.
-T-34 tanks also joined in the fight, and also passed around the American flanks while obscured by the fog.
-Around 0900 the North Korean forces in Chonui initiated a frontal assault on the 1st Battalion, 21st Infantry's positions.
+T-34 tanks also joined in the fight and also passed around the American flanks while obscured by the fog.
+Around 0900, the North Korean forces in Chonui initiated a frontal assault on the 1st Battalion, 21st Infantry's positions.
 An observer with the unit called in artillery and pushed back the North Korean infantry inflicting heavy casualties on the assaulting force.
 By 1100, the North Korean infantry, supported by several T-34s, was pressing on A Company's position, which was undermanned.
-At 1125 the requested airstrike came in; American aircraft rocketed the T-34s to no effect while strafing the Korean forces attacking A Company.
+At 1125, the requested airstrike came in; American aircraft rocketed the T-34s to no effect while strafing the Korean forces attacking A Company.
 The aircraft were able to push back the attack for several minutes before running out of ammunition and being forced to leave.
 The North Korean troops immediately resumed their assault.

 One of A Company's platoons, under the command of Lieutenant Ray Bixler, faced most of the pressure of the North Korean assault.
-Tank fire had destroyed the American wire communications to their artillery, which began to fall on their own positions in the belief that they had been overrun with North Koreans, before Stephens was able to call it off.
-In the meantime, at 1135 Bixler's platoon was surrounded and destroyed, most of the men of the platoon were killed in their foxholes by the North Korean infantry.
+Tank fire had destroyed the American wire communications to their artillery, which began to fall on their own positions, believing that they had been overrun with North Koreans before Stephens could call it off.
+In the meantime, at 1135, Bixler's platoon was surrounded and destroyed; most of the platoon's men were killed in their foxholes by the North Korean infantry.
 Following this, men on the right flank began deserting their positions regardless of Stephens' efforts to keep them there.
-Finally at 1205, Stephens ordered his men to withdraw.
+Finally, at 1205, Stephens ordered his men to withdraw.
 American forces had great difficulty retreating through the wet rice paddies, and a disorganized retreat followed as they attempted to pull back.
 During the retreat, several U.S. aircraft returned and, mistaking the soldiers of the 1st Battalion, 21st Infantry for North Koreans, began to strafe them.
-The aircraft inflicted no casualties, but the battalion overall had suffered 20 percent casualties with 33 killed and 35 wounded during the engagement, as well as 14 killed in the mortar company.
+The aircraft inflicted no casualties, but the battalion overall had suffered 20 percent casualties, with 33 killed and 35 wounded during the engagement, as well as 14 killed in the mortar company.